 The 1,600 contributions made have uncovered fascinating stories and insights into an under-documented history.
-More details on the objectives of Pride of Place and guidance on terminology and language can be found here.

 A successful fashion model in the 1960s, April Ashley appeared in such high end publications as Vogue, and played small acting roles.
 She was outed as a trans woman in 1961, her story told as a scandal in the media.